PipeOptim: Ensuring Effective 1F1B Schedule with Optimizer-Dependent Weight Prediction: The PipeOptim Approach

-Figure \ref{fig:pipeoptim} illustrates the main idea of PipeOptim on a 4-GPU computing system when using the pipelined training of the 5\emph{th} mini-batch as an instance.
-The red arrowed lines stand for the weight prediction performed by the 5\emph{th} mini-batch on each GPU.
-Each red arrowed line starts from the pipeline unit at which the 5\emph{th} mini-batch computes the backward propagation, and points to the pipeline unit at which the 5\emph{th} mini-batch is ready to do the forward pass.
-We note here that on each GPU except GPU 3, the 5\emph{th} mini-batch consistently uses the predicted weights (\ie, $\hat{\mathbf W}_{2+3}$ on GPU 0, $\hat{\mathbf W}_{3+2}$ on GPU 1, and $\hat{\mathbf W}_{4+1}$ on GPU 2) to compute the forward pass.
-Similarly, throughout the pipelined training, for any mini-batch with weights $\mathbf W_t$, it is required to predict the weights $\hat{\mathbf W}_{t+s}$ ahead of the forward pass first.
-Notably, in PipeOptim, only the forward pass of each mini-batch is required to use the predicted weights while the backward propagation is performed normally using the available weights.
-As shown in Figure~\ref{fig:pipeoptim}, the backward propagation of the 5\emph{th} mini-batch directly makes use of $\mathbf W_5$, a staleness-free version of weights generated after the backward propagation of the $4$\emph{th} mini-batch.
+Figure \ref{fig:pipeoptim} illustrates the main idea of PipeOptim on a 4-GPU computing system, using the pipeline training of the 5\emph{th} mini-batch as an example.
+The red arrowed lines represent the weight prediction performed by the 5\emph{th} mini-batch on each GPU.
+Each red arrowed line starts from the pipeline unit where the 5\emph{th} mini-batch performs the backward propagation and points to the pipeline unit where the 5\emph{th} mini-batch is ready for the forward pass.
+On each GPU, except GPU 3, the 5\emph{th} mini-batch consistently uses the predicted weights (\ie, $\hat{\mathbf W}_{2+3}$ on GPU 0, $\hat{\mathbf W}_{3+2}$ on GPU 1, and $\hat{\mathbf W}_{4+1}$ on GPU 2) for the forward pass.
+Similarly, throughout the pipeline training, for any mini-batch with weights $\mathbf W_t$, the predicted weights $\hat{\mathbf W}_{t+s}$ are required ahead of the forward pass.
+Notably, in PipeOptim, only the forward pass of each mini-batch uses the predicted weights, while the backward propagation is performed normally using the available weights.
+As shown in Figure~\ref{fig:pipeoptim}, the backward propagation of the 5\emph{th} mini-batch directly makes use of $\mathbf W_5$, the staleness-free version of weights generated after the backward propagation of the $4$\emph{th} mini-batch.